odemolliens/react-native-sim-cards-manager/README.md

 ## Changelog

+### 1.0.9

+- Improve package generation and add types declaration (one more time !)

 ### 1.0.8

-- Improve packge generation and add types declaration
+- Improve package generation and add types declaration

 ### 1.0.7